Good SFT Optimizes for SFT, Better SFT Prepares for Reinforcement Learning: Offline Performance May Not Entail Online

 \subsection{Why Uniform Loss Is Misaligned}

 Standard SFT and KL-distillation apply uniform token-level supervision under prefixes induced by the behavior (data-generating) policy \beh, while online RL samples and optimizes rollouts from the evolving target policy \tgt.
-This behavior–target occupancy mismatch—well known in offline-to-online RL—can hurt the subsequent online phase~\cite{huang2025offlinetoonlinereinforcementlearningclassifierfree,zu2025behavioradaptiveqlearningunifyingframework,lee2021offlinetoonlinereinforcementlearningbalanced,zhao2022adaptivebehaviorcloningregularization}.
+This behavior–target occupancy mismatch—well known in offline-to-online RL—can hurt the subsequent online phase~\citep{huang2025offlinetoonlinereinforcementlearningclassifierfree,zu2025behavioradaptiveqlearningunifyingframework,lee2021offlinetoonlinereinforcementlearningbalanced,zhao2022adaptivebehaviorcloningregularization}.

-In auto-regressive generation, small early mismatches shift the prefix distribution and propagate forward, compounding over long horizons~\cite{ross2011imitation,mehta2024stablebccontrollingcovariateshift,liu2019offpolicypolicygradientstate,ross2014reinforcementimitationlearninginteractive,sun2017deeplyaggrevateddifferentiableimitation}.
-This is especially acute for long-form reasoning~\cite{Guo_2025}, where traces often involve implicit search (trial, backtracking, self-correction): \beh may over-represent continuations that are effectively dead-ends under \tgt, so uniformly training on all logged tokens can reinforce transitions that RL will rarely revisit (Fig.~\ref{fig:illustration}).
+In auto-regressive generation, small early mismatches shift the prefix distribution and propagate forward, compounding over long horizons~\citep{ross2011imitation,mehta2024stablebccontrollingcovariateshift,liu2019offpolicypolicygradientstate,ross2014reinforcementimitationlearninginteractive,sun2017deeplyaggrevateddifferentiableimitation}.
+This is especially acute for long-form reasoning~\citep{Guo_2025}, where traces often involve implicit search (trial, backtracking, self-correction): \beh may over-represent continuations that are effectively dead-ends under \tgt, hence uniformly training on all logged tokens can reinforce transition patterns that RL will rarely revisit for the model, see Fig.~\ref{fig:illustration} for a visualized illustration.